 The atomization method is one of the main methods for producing metal and alloy powder, and there is no chemical change in this process.
 The atomization method is generally applied to the production of metal powders such as Fe, Sn, Zn, Pb, Cu, etc., and can also be used for the production of alloy powders such as bronze, brass, carbon steel, and alloy steel.

 The atomized powder has the advantages of high sphericity, controllable powder particle size, low oxygen content, low production cost, and adaptability to the production of various metal powders.
 It has become the main development direction of high-performance and special alloy powder preparation technology.

 However, the atomization method has the defects of low production efficiency, low yield of ultrafine powder, and relatively large energy consumption.

 The physicochemical method refers to a method for producing an ultrafine powder by changing the chemical composition or the state of aggregation of the raw material during the preparation of the powder.
 According to the different chemical principles, it can be divided into the reduction method, electrolysis method, and chemical replacement method.

-The advantages of the reduction method are a simple operation, easy control of process parameters, high production efficiency, low cost, and suitable for industrial production; the disadvantage is that it is only suitable for metal materials which are easy to react with hydrogen and become brittle and easily broken after hydrogen absorption.
+The advantages of the reduction method are simple operation, easy control of process parameters, high production efficiency, low cost, and suitability for industrial production.
+The disadvantage is that it is only suitable for metal materials which are easy to react with hydrogen and become brittle and easily broken after hydrogen absorption.

 Electrolysis is a method in which metal powder is deposited on a cathode by electrolytically melting an aqueous solution of a salt or a salt.
 The electrolytic aqueous solution can produce metal (alloy) powders such as Cu, Ni, Fe, Ag, Sn, and Fe-Ni, and the electrolytic molten salt can produce metal powders such as Zr, Ta, Ti, and Nb.